 It was as well in the 11 th century when Prince Ramiro of Navarre -married to the Cid´s daughter- ordered to build a Church in thanks for success of the siege of Jerusalem in 1099.
 Santa Maria de la Piscina was built in 1136 by his heirs and they also created the chivalric order of “Divisa, Solar y Casa Real de la Piscina,” to commemorate his participation in the first Crusade.
 Since then his descent, that unites the King of Navarre to the Cid´s lineage has been present in the Sonsierra Riojana.

-The owners of XdT winery, which is located very close to the 12 th century Church, continue to this day to be members of the Order.
+The owners of XdT winery, which is located very close to the 12 th century Church, continue to this day to be knights of the Order.